-Melbourne Property Valuations specialise in the valuation of residential, commercial and industrial properties for family law valuation or divorce settlement purposes.
+Melbourne Property Valuation specialise in the valuation of residential, commercial and industrial properties for family law valuations or divorce and property settlement purposes.

-We conduct family law valuations directly for individual clients, on behalf of solicitors, or as recognised experts jointly appointed by both parties as required by a court.
+We conduct family law valuations directly for individual clients, on behalf of solicitors, or as recognised experts jointly appointed by both parties as required by a court oras part of a private agreement.

 We conduct valuations all across Melbourne and the Mornington Peninsula.

-It is important that valuers undertaking valuations for a property settlement not only have the experience necessary to actually undertake the valuation, but also the knowledge of what is required by a court, and and understanding of how the valuation report may be used.
+It is important that valuers undertaking valuations for a property settlement not only have the experience necessary to actually undertake the valuation, but also the knowledge of what is required by a court, and and understanding of how the valuation report may be used and the format it is required to be presented in.

-All our valuers have the extensive experience needed, and provide accurate high quality reports in a format designed to be used as part of a mediation process, or in court as evidence if needed.
+All our valuers have the extensive experience needed, and provide accurate high quality reports in a format designed to be used as part of private negotiations, in a mediation process, or in court as evidence if needed.

 As a client is it important to understand that a real estate agents opinion of the value of a property is not considered to be acceptable for any legal purpose, and cannot be used as evidence in any legal proceedings.